getodk/docs/docs/entities-intro.rst

 How do I access Entities from my forms?
 ---------------------------------------

-First, attach the Entity List you want to access Entities from in your form definition.
+First, attach the Entity List you want to access Entities from in your form definition either using `select_one_from_file` or `csv-external`.

 If you want the user to be able to select an Entity from a list, you can use a :ref:`select_one_from_file <select-from-external-dataset>` question with the name of your Entity List followed by `.csv`.
 For example, if your Entity List is named ``trees``, you would have a ``select_one_from_file trees.csv`` question.